-These are sold as food for the lizards and other small animals, but if they are good quality, they can also be given to cats.
+These are sold as food for the lizards and other small animals, but if they are of good quality, they can also be given to cats.

 Cats can eat a lot of insects.
 They love to chase and hunt these small creatures, as it is their natural behavior to do so.
 Mostly, these insects are not dangerous to your cats.

 What insects can cats eat?